beejjorgensen/starlanes-info/doc/starlanes-spec.md

 available, an outpost is placed at the player's move, instead.
 This should not be possible (the candidate move should have been disallowed), but there is code in the original game to handle it.

+## Altair BASIC Notes

+Code was originally for an Altair, and was in all caps.
+Formfeeds were used to "clear the screen" at various points in the code.

+When printing, semicolons cause neighboring arguments to appear immediately adjacent to one another.
+A semicolon at the end of a line prevents a newline.
+Spaces (or no space) between arguments is just like a semicolon.

+Exception: when printing numbers, a number is **always** followed by a space, and positive number are **always** preceded by a space.

+The `TAB` function moves the cursor to the specified column (1-based) and continues printing there.

 ## Questions